-Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max compared
+Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max: Which should you buy?

 - iPhone 13 Pro/13 Pro Max: 5-core

 While all four of the iPhone 13 models run on the A15 chip and next generation 16-core Neural Engine, the iPhone 13 Pro models offer a faster GPU with five cores over the standard iPhone 13 and iPhone 13 mini's four cores.
+It's the same chip as you'll also find in the iPhone 14 and iPhone 14 Plus.

+In use though, all four iPhone 13 models offer swift performance with no issues switching between tasks.

 Colours

-The iPhone 13 mini and the iPhone 13 come in five colour options: Starlight, Midnight, Blue, Pink, Product (RED).
+The iPhone 13 mini and the iPhone 13 come in six colour options: Starlight, Midnight, Blue, Pink, Green, Product (RED).

-The iPhone 13 Pro and iPhone 13 Pro Max come in four colours: Silver, Graphite, Gold, Sierra Blue.
+The iPhone 13 Pro and iPhone 13 Pro Max initially came in four colours: Silver, Graphite, Gold, Sierra Blue, Alpine Green.

 Prices

 As you would expect, the four iPhone 13 models all differ in price, with the Pro models sitting at the higher end and the iPhone 13 mini at the cheaper end.
+Below is what the devices cost when they launched but with the arrival of the iPhone 14 models, you should find them cheaper now.

 Conclusion

 The only differences between the iPhone 13 mini and the iPhone 13 is physical size, display size and cost.
 Otherwise, the colours, storage options, camera and hardware is identical between the two models, as well as the design.
+The mini doesn't last as long in terms of battery though.

 The iPhone 13 is the same size as the iPhone 13 Pro model, but the Pro model has a more advanced rear camera setup, as well as a more premium finish and different colour options.
 It also has different storage options, the additional LiDAR sensor, a faster GPU and it's pricier.

-The difference between the iPhone 13 Pro and the iPhone 13 Pro Max is physical size, display size and cost.
+The difference between the iPhone 13 Pro and the iPhone 13 Pro Max is physical size, display size and cost, as well as battery life again.

 The iPhone 13 model that's right for you will depend on what size device you want and how much certain features mean to you.
-If you're all about the camera, then the Pro models are seemingly the better choice.
-If you want camera and a big display, then the 13 Pro Max is the one for you, but if you're just about the camera, then the 13 Pro will likely be great.
+If you're all about the camera, then the Pro models are the better choice.
+If you want camera and a big display, then the 13 Pro Max is the one for you, but if you're just about the camera, then the 13 Pro is great.

-That said, we experienced great performance from the iPhone 12 mini and iPhone 12 when we reviewed them despite them not offering everything the Pro models did in terms of camera setup, so we'd expect the iPhone 13 mini and iPhone 13 to also be a great option for those who don't have the higher budget.
+That said, we experienced great performance from the iPhone 13 mini and iPhone 13 despite them not offering everything the Pro models do in terms of camera setup, so they are a great option for those who don't have the higher budget.